-The smaller bungalows for the large number of clerks set also a high standard of comfort and are much superior in accommodation and convenience to similar housing provision in, for example, India.
+The smaller bungalows for the large number of clerks set also a high standard of comfort and are much superior in accommodation and conveniences similar housing provision in India, for example.
 The rows of solidly built dwellings for the Persian and other labourers are immeasurably better, in every housing way, than the primitive shelters, with walls of sun-baked mud and flat roofs of mud or reeds or palm leaves, that are the normal type of dwellings to be seen in the adjacent villages.
 At Fields there is attached to each row of the labourers' houses a common cook house, supplied with natural gas, burning as perennially as the flares.
 At Abadan a constant supply of fuel oil at present takes the place of the natural gas.
 Reference has already been made to the sanitation.

-On the eastern side of Abadan there is now a model village, rapidly growing in extent, with rows on rows of sanitary well built houses for the numerous Persian artisans and labourers; and a large space of ground has been cleared and a public park has been laid out, for the use of the village, and other, inhabitants.
+On the eastern side of Abadan there is now a model village, rapidly growing in extent, with rows on rows of sanitary well built houses for the numerous Persian artisans and labourers; and a large space of ground was being cleared last December preparatory to the laying out of a public park there, for the use of the village and other inhabitants.

 It should be noted that, whereas at Fields there is abundant local building stone and gach available, at Abadan there is nothing but the alluvial desert, the nearest natural stone being some 130 miles away.
-One advantage Abadan has over Fields-the river Shatt al Arab, which facilitates the discharge of effluent and assists transport.
+One advantage Abadan has over Fields-the river Shatt-el-Arab, which facilitates the discharge of effluent and assists transport.
 But practically everything for constructional building at Abadan-earth, lime, sand, cement and bricks-has to be imported.
-The Company has set up its own brick works, at Kut 'Abdulla, on the river Karun, where rows of great kilns provide the fire-baked bricks needed for the Company's manifold building operations.
+The Company has set up its own brick works, at Kut Abdulla, on the river Karun, where rows of great kilns provide the fire-baked bricks needed for the Company's manifold building operations.

 Complementary to the provision of dwelling houses was the question of bazaars.
-It has been indicated that the prospect of regular pay, in the first instance, attracted the nomadic tribesmen to service with the Company.
+It has been indicated that the prospect of regular pay, in the first nstance, attracted the nomadic tribesmen to service with the Company.
 The wages, of themselves, could do little, however, to keep the men in service unless opportunities were provided of purchasing with the wages those commodities and comforts not obtainable in the nomadic life.
-It was not enough to give money; ways of spending the money had also to be provided.
-At Masjid-i-Sulaiman therefore, the Company has erected model bazaars, at which the usual commodities-food, clothing, utensils, tobacco and ornaments-can be purchased.
+It was not enough to give money; ways of spending the money had also to be At Masjid i Suleiman therefore, the provided.
+Company has erected model bazaars, at which the usual commodities-food, clothing, utensils, tobacco and ornaments-can be purchased.
 These bazaars are solidly built rows of shops with open fronts, of the general Persian type, and mark a great advance, in solidity and cleanliness, on the ramshackle, makeshift bazaar buildings frequently to be met with in the East.

-SOME ENAMPLES OF THE HILL-SIDE DWELLINGS AT THE OIL FIELDS
+SOME EXAMPLES OF THE HILL-SIDE DWELLINGS AT THE OIL FIELDS

-TYPES OF HOUSES BUILT BY THE COMPANY FOR THE PERSIAN WORKMEN AND THEIR FAMILIES AT MASJID-1-SULAIMAN OIL FIELDS
+TYPES OF HOUSES BUILT BY THE COMPANY FOR THE PERSIAN WORKMEN AND THEIR FAMILIES AT MASJID I SULEIMAN OIL FIELDS